 I then moved on to talks about methotrexate with my derm.
 A pill that can make my psoriasis dramatically improve?
 Sign me up!
 Wait.
 It can take a toll on my liver.
-Well, that isn’t going to work.
-I was also lucky enough to inherit some bad liver genes.
-My enzyme levels were already high for my age.
-That option was a no-go.
+Well, that isn’t going to work for personal reasons and family history.

 Living, suffering, and learning

 I spent over a decade rooted firmly in my decision to let my psoriasis take my skin over because rough skin wasn’t worth having nervous system disorders or spending enormous amounts of time slathering myself in ointments and cream for little results.

 I also couldn't justify spending a fortune or compromising my already-downtrodden liver.
 My body knew I had given up and took full advantage.
 My twenties were full of cracked, bleeding, angry skin.

 My skin had some serious beef with me.
 It wouldn’t let up.
 I was in a constant state of flare for 10 years.

 Finally, I educated myself.
 I found out things that dermatologist after dermatologist had never told me.
 Psoriasis is an autoimmune disease.
 Psoriasis is associated with cardiovascular disease, eye disease, obesity, diabetes, and even cancer.

 The inflammation of psoriasis is not just on the skin, it is on the inside too.
 I was so worried about finding something to make the outside better that I didn’t realize that I also needed to make my insides better.

 That is when I decided to take another look at injectable biologics.
 I chose not to live in fear of what some fast-talking commercial deity said and instead look at real studies done.

 I found that these medications weren’t as petrifying as I made them out to be.
 One review of the oldest biologics on the market in relation to incidences of demyelinating disease (fancy word for nervous system disorders) found the following...